Passion

 Inspiration

-Passion is adapted from the 1981 Italian film Passione d'Amore directed by Ettore Scola.
-The film, in turn, is adapted from the 19th Century novel Fosca by the experimental Italian writer Iginio Ugo Tarchetti.
-The novel was a fictionalized recounting of an affair Tarchetti had once had with an epileptic woman when he was a soldier.
+Passion is adapted from the 1981 Italian film, Passione d'Amore directed by Ettore Scola.
+The film, in turn, is adapted from the nineteenth-century novel, Fosca by the experimental Italian writer, Iginio Ugo Tarchetti.
+The novel was a fictionalized recounting of an affair that Tarchetti had once had with an epileptic woman when he was a soldier.

 Sondheim first came up with the idea of writing a musical when he saw the Italian film in 1983: